MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 Due to the ability for individual objects to be deallocated the free memory can no longer be next to one another as seen with the allocators in @stack_allocator or the @region_allocator.
 This means that the while the pointers will always start pointing to neighboring memory blocks as time goes on this will not always happen.

 This is a more advanced strategy and immediately has some benefits.
 The clearest being that it is not possible to deallocate any individual object in memory and the memory is deallocated in constant ($O(1)$) time.
 The memory can also be allocated in constant time as the head of the linked list just needs to be popped off and updated.
 The other major benefit is that if the original buffer of memory becomes full it is relatively easy to allocate a new buffer and having it link to the existing buffer assuming allocating a new buffer is possible.
-A new buffer just needs to be updated and the linked list just needs to point to it as depicted in diagram @fig:poolallocator_extended.
+A new buffer just needs to be updated and the linked list just needs to point to it as depicted in @fig:poolallocator_extended.

 #figure(
   caption: [How more buffers can easily be added to a pool allocator.],